-- Maintain stock ownership guidelines that cover our Chief Executive Officer ("CEO") (6x base salary) and our other NEOs (1.5x-3x base salary). - Maintain stock ownership guidelines of 5x annual retainer for our independent directors. - Maintain a compensation recovery policy covering the cash and equity incentive compensation paid to our executive officers. - Maintain a minimum vesting period of one year for all equity awards, subject to limited exceptions. - Expressly prohibit payment of dividends on unvested equity awards. - Tie the majority of named executive officers' ("NEOs") compensation over time to equity awards, the ultimate value of which is driven by our overall performance and valuation. - Grant performance-based equity incentive awards to our CEO with challenging performance hurdles. - Review NEO compensation annually, with the review conducted by our Compensation Committee that consists solely of independent directors.
+- Maintain stock ownership guidelines that cover our Chief Executive Officer ("CEO") (6x base salary) and our other NEOs (1.5x-3x base salary). - Maintain stock ownership guidelines of 5x annual retainer for our independent directors. - Maintain a clawback policy in accordance with Dodd-Frank clawback rules. - Expressly prohibit payment of dividends on unvested equity awards. - Tie a significant portion of named executive officers' ("NEOs") compensation over time to equity awards, the ultimate value of which is driven by our overall performance and valuation. - Grant performance-based equity incentive awards to our CEO with challenging performance hurdles. - Review NEO compensation annually, with the review conducted by our Compensation Committee that consists solely of independent directors.